adventure in python

 Don't start playing the game yet.
 Set the time machine to 1977 and listen to some hits of the day:

 Music is rarely mentioned in retro-gaming circles, yet was a huge part of the times for me.
-Whether at home or in the university lab, I always had the stereo on and tuned to one of the local rock stations.
+Whether at home or in the university lab, I always had the stereo on and tuned to one of the local rock or college stations.
 As a matter of fact, I continue to do so in my lab at work.

 Vocabulary